dns-2140/portfolio/README.md

 4. Professional Experience Section
    Showcases my career journey, including previous roles such as teaching staff at Ruangguru (2019-2024).
 The work experience section dynamically adds new entries via form submission.

-5. Project Section
-   A section dedicated to some of my key projects, such as: